-Always Know a Pilot YKTTW Discussion
+Always Know A Pilot YKTTW Discussion

-|Always Know a Pilot|
+|Always Know A Pilot|

 In times of disaster, when immediate escape is necessary, or the hero is in need of transportation to confront the evil causing the mayhem, it is invaluable that he has, over the course of his past adventures, met and befriended a pilot.
-The pilot may be an Ace, or he may have just had a few lessons (he may have missed a few), either way his services are called upon and, usually reluctantly, he accepts the challenge.
+The pilot may be an ace pilot, or he may have just had a few lessons (he may have missed a few), either way his services are called upon and, usually reluctantly, he accepts the challenge.
 In many cases he will die, or be thought dead when he chooses to go down with his ship.

 - Dude Hennick from Terry and the Pirates.
 Dude is a frat brother of Pat Ryan's and Pat happens to run into him at the airport in Hong Kong at the exact point when he needs a pilot.

-- Rick recruits the services of Winston in The Mummy
+- Rick recruits the services of Winston in The Mummy.

 - In The Mummy Returns when Rick gets his old friend Izzy to fly him and his family in pursuit of Imhotep